GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/activeTab/index.md

 - Executing a keyboard shortcut from the [commands API][12]
 - Accepting a suggestion from the [omnibox API][13]

+--

+The `activeTab` permission grants temporary access to the site the user is on and allows the extension to use the [`"tabs"`][api-tabs] permission on the current tab.
+It replaces the need for `"<all_urls>"` in many cases and displays no warning on installation.

+Without activeTab:

+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/jb7SZPwm4zPoOT7BVMw3.png",
+       alt="Permissions UI without activeTab", height="190", width="490" %}

+With activeTab:

+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/2QKcJJSz35suMsGSWXM4.png",
+       alt="Permissions UI with activeTab", height="190", width="490" %}

+The `activeTab` permission grants an extension temporary access to the currently active tab when the user invokes the extension.
+If the extension is compromised, the attacker would need to wait for the user to invoke the extension before obtaining access, and that access would only last until the tab is navigated or closed.

+While the `activeTab` permission is enabled for a tab, an extension can:

+- Call `scripting.insertCSS` on that tab.
+- Get the URL, title, and favicon for that tab via an API that returns a `tabs.Tab` object.
+- Intercept network requests in the tab to the tab's main frame origin using the webRequest API.
+The extension temporarily gets host permissions for the tab's main frame origin.

+The following user gestures enable `activeTab`:

+- Executing a browser action
+- Executing a page action
+- Executing a context menu item
+- Executing a keyboard shortcut from the commands API
+- Accepting a suggestion from the omnibox API

 [insert-css-method]: /docs/extensions/reference/scripting#method-insertCSS
 [1]: /docs/extensions/reference/action
 [2]: https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/examples/page-redder